Priyantha-IT21021534/Y3S1_DS_Project/config/k8s/README.md

 # TO Run all services and pods
-Navigate to k8s folder in terminal execute - kubectl apply -f ./
+Navigate to k8s folder in terminal kubectl apply -f ./

 # TO Stop all services and pods
-Navigate to k8s folder in terminal execute - kubectl delete -f ./
+Navigate to k8s folder in terminal kubectl delete -f ./